Skip to main content

 The course will cover random variables, probability theory and stochastic processes, and will apply these concepts to applications in signal processing and data science through programming class-projects.

-Sampling theory; use of DFT/FFT; design of FIR and IIR digital filters; quantization and finite word length effects; digital signal processing hardware.
+Sampling theory, use of the DFT/FFT, design of FIR and IIR digital filters, quantization and finite word length effects, and digital signal processing hardware.

-- GEOL 6323: Geoscience Applications of GPS and Lidar
+- GEOL 6323: Geoscience Applications of GPS & LIDAR

-Fundamental issues, hardware, software, and geoscience applications of GPS and lidar; understanding errors in GPS and lidar measurements.
+Fundamental issues, hardware, software, and geosciences applications of Global Positioning System (GPS) and Light Detection and Ranging (LIDAR); understanding errors in GPS and LIDAR measurements.

-Theory of satellite-based positioning technologies and GNSS; geodetic datum definition and coordinate systems; error modeling and data processing strategies.
+Theory of satellite-based positioning technologies, Global Navigation Satellite System (GNSS), geodetic datum definition and coordinate systems, error modeling and data processing strategies.

 - GEOL 6325: Remote Sensing

-Principles of remote sensing, data collection, and digital image processing; applications in geologic, environmental, and land-use studies, with emphasis on photographic, airborne/satellite, thermal, and active systems.
+Principles of remote sensing, data collection, digital image processing, and applications in geologic, environmental, and land use studies with emphasis on photographic, airborne/satellite, thermal, and active systems.

 Geospatial science, methods, analysis, and applications in geosciences.